apache/parquet-site/content/en/docs/File Format/Data Pages/encodings.md

 This is stored as a sequence of delta-encoded prefix lengths (DELTA_BINARY_PACKED), followed by the suffixes encoded as delta length byte arrays (DELTA_LENGTH_BYTE_ARRAY).

+For example, if the data was "axis", "axle", "babble", "babyhood"

+then the encoded data would be comprised of the following segments:
+- DeltaEncoding(0, 2, 0, 3) (the prefix lengths)
+- DeltaEncoding(4, 2, 6, 5) (the suffix lengths)
+- "axislebabbleyhood"

+Note that, even for FIXED_LEN_BYTE_ARRAY, all lengths are encoded despite the redundancy.

 ### Byte Stream Split: (BYTE_STREAM_SPLIT = 9)

-Supported Types: FLOAT DOUBLE
+Supported Types: FLOAT, DOUBLE

 This encoding does not reduce the size of the data but can lead to a significantly better compression ratio and speed when a compression algorithm is used afterwards.

 This encoding creates K byte-streams of length N where K is the size in bytes of the data type and N is the number of elements in the data sequence.
+Specifically, K is 4 for FLOAT type and 8 for DOUBLE type.
 The bytes of each value are scattered to the corresponding streams.
 The 0-th byte goes to the 0-th stream, the 1-st byte goes to the 1-st stream and so on.
 The streams are concatenated in the following order: 0-th stream, 1-st stream, etc.
+The total length of encoded streams is K * N bytes.
+Because it does not have any metadata to indicate the total length, the end of the streams is also the end of data page.
+No padding is allowed inside the data page.

 Example:
 Original data is three 32-bit floats and for simplicity we look at their raw representation.